Financial-Times/dotcom-page-kit/packages/anvil-server-asset-loader/readme.md

 # anvil-server-asset-loader

-This package helps applications to locate their static assets from wherever they are stored.
+This package provides functions to help applications locate their static assets from wherever they are output.

 ### Getting started